mkhnuser/md_notes/Databases/Terminology.md

 If we wait long enough, we will get the most recent data.

 ## CAP Theorem

-Distributed data store may provide *at most* two of the following three aspects:
+Partition-tolerant distributed data store may provide at most two of the following aspects:

-1. Consistency: every read receives the most recent write (do not confuse with consistency in ACID).
+1. Consistency: every client reading from any node receives the most recent information.
+For a write operation to be successful, it has to be forwarded / replicated to all other nodes.

 2. Availability: every request received by a non-failing node must produce a response.
-3. Partition Tolerance:

-    The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.

 When a network partition failure happens, you have to choose between the two options:

 1. Abort the operation and therefore reduce availability in favor of consistency.
 2. Proceed with the operation and provide availability possibly introducing inconsistency.

-In the absence of Network Partitioning, both aspects can be satisfied.
+Important observation: in the absence of network partitioning, both aspects can be satisfied.
+Modern technologies allow you to reduce network partitions to a minimum.
+That's why it is important to consider PACELC theorem.

 ## PACELC Theorem

-TODO.
+PACELC Theorem expands CAP theorem.
+If partition happens, you choose between consistency and availability.
+Else, you choose between latency and consistency.